-Trump picks new U.S. ambassador to Russia
+Trump picks new US ambassador to Russia

 WASHINGTON (AP) — President Donald Trump is nominating the No. 2 official at the State Department to be the next U.S. ambassador to Russia.

 Trump announced Friday that he’s picked John Sullivan, deputy secretary of state, for the post.
-Sullivan will replace John Huntsman who announced in August that he was resigning and returning home to Utah.
+He’ll replace John Huntsman who announced in August that he was resigning and returning home to Utah.

 Sullivan, who held senior positions in the Justice, Defense and Commerce departments in both Bush administrations, was mentioned Friday in former U.S. Ambassador to Ukraine Marie Yovanovitch’s deposition to the Democrats’ impeachment inquiry.